cofacts/rumors-line-bot/README.md

   - `LIFF` / `page_redirect` / `App` is sent on LIFF redirect, with value being redirect count.

 12. Tutorial
-  - If it's triggered by follow event (Add friend evnet)
+  - If it's triggered by follow event (a.k.a add-friend event)
     - `Tutorial` / `Step` / `ON_BOARDING`
   - If it's triggered by rich menu
     - `Tutorial` / `Step` / `RICH_MENU`